Kickstartai-product/dailytide-community-edition/backend/README.md

 ## Patterns

-If you access `src/api/v1/` you will see a folder structure that replicates the API paths structure.
+If you access `src/api/v1/` you will see a folder structure that replicates the API paths structure.<br />
-Some routes are documented with Swagger
+Some routes are documented with Swagger.

 ## Important files to check

-Static data like messages or values are stored in constants.ts You can change this accordingly to your needs.
+Static data like messages or values are stored in constants.ts<br />
+You can change this accordingly to your needs.<br />
 Configurations are stored in `src/Configs`.

 ## Controlers